 To be brutally frank: Probation is almost impossible, even without any criminal history or suspected sexual abuse in your past.
-Sentencing in federal court is governed by the U.S. Sentencing Guidelines, specifically here in § 2G2.2, and any mandatory minimums that the offense may carry (like a distribution count).
-The guidelines are advisory and not mandatory.
+Sentencing in federal court is governed by the U.S. Sentencing Guidelines, specifically § 2G2.2, and any mandatory minimums that the offense may carry (like a distribution count).
+The guidelines are advisory but not mandatory.
 Guideline levels increase for use of a computer, young age of the children, distribution for value, coercion of the children, number of images, and other allegations of child sexual abuse.
 We have successfully gotten downward departures for clients we could show were worthy.

 7. I'm not a sex offender.
 What about sex offender registration if convicted?

 Regretfully, the law requires persons convicted of child pornography offenses must register as sex offenders, even though they have never molested a child.
 In Arkansas, sex offender registration lasts for at least 15 years when you can petition to get off the registry.
 Child pornography is a lower level status, but it is still a registration offense.
 (Contact offenses are high level registrations.)
 Persons convicted in federal court are required to register according to the law of their state of residence.